IIb-e. Conduct Discipline and Sanctions

 Anyone – student, staff member, faculty member or non-Illinois Tech individual – may initiate a complaint under the Code of Conduct against an admitted or enrolled student for misconduct.
 (A complaint may also take the form of an Illinois Tech Department of Public Safety Incident Report regarding student conduct.)
 Complaints must be in writing and may be filed at www.iit.edu/incidentreport or with any of the following offices:

-- Office of Student Affairs;
+- Office of the Vice Provost for Student Affairs;

 - Office of Residence Life;